-Typically, the above rating order correlates with the rates you'll pay for a given level of life insurance coverage.
-So, if you have no medical issues, are in great shape and have no family history of medical issues, but you smoke cigarettes, insurance companies will penalize you with higher premiums.
-This rating system applies no matter the type of life insurance policy you choose, whether it's term, whole life or universal life coverage.
+If you have no medical issues, are in great shape and have no family history of medical issues, but you smoke cigarettes, insurance companies will typically penalize you with higher premiums.
+This rating system applies for term, whole life or universal life insurance coverage.

 Depending on the insurer, you may be defined as a smoker for life insurance purposes if you use any nicotine products, including cigars, pipes, e-cigarettes, nicotine gum or the patch.
-Life insurers will ask about your use of these products when you apply for a policy.
-They also confirm your responses through a medical exam, unless you choose a no exam policy, and by referencing your physician records.
+Life insurers will ask about your use of these products when you apply.
+They confirm your responses by referencing your physician records and through a medical exam, unless you choose a no-exam policy.

-Life insurance companies use saliva, urine or blood tests to determine if there's nicotine or cotinine in your system in order to tell if you're a smoker.
-These chemicals may appear if you've used a variety of tobacco or nicotine products, though not if you've simply been exposed to secondhand smoke, which is one of the reasons it's important to specify your usage.
+Life insurance companies use saliva, urine or blood tests to determine if there's nicotine or cotinine in your system.
+These chemicals may appear if you've used tobacco or nicotine products, though not if you've simply been exposed to secondhand smoke, which is one of the reasons it's important to specify your usage.
 Some tobacco and nicotine products will not cause you to be rated as a smoker, particularly if you just use them occasionally, such as a celebratory cigar a few times a year.
 But a test won't indicate the difference.

 If you've recently quit smoking, nicotine and cotinine can stay in your system for weeks depending on your previous usage.
-And, depending on the insurer, you typically won't be considered a nonsmoker for a life insurance rating until at least 12 months after quitting.
-How frequently you used to smoke and the amount of time that has passed since you quit will be limiting factors in getting the best life insurance rates.
+Depending on the insurer, you typically won't be considered a nonsmoker for a life insurance rating until at least 12 months after quitting.
+How frequently you used to smoke and the amount of time since you quit will be limiting factors in getting the best rates.
 For instance, you may not be able to qualify for Preferred rates until at least two to four years after you've stopped smoking cigarettes.

 Chewing tobacco is typically treated the same as smoking from a life insurance perspective.
-You'll generally only qualify for smoker rates—generally at least two to three times more expensive than nonsmoker life insurance rates—and how frequently you chew tobacco will impact your cost of coverage.
+You'll generally only qualify for smoker rates—generally at least two to three times more than nonsmoker rates—and how frequently you chew tobacco will impact your cost of coverage.

-The blood test in a medical exam just tests for nicotine, which will appear in your system if you've recently used chewing tobacco.
-An insurer won't be able to distinguish between chewing tobacco and smoking cigarettes so, in case the insurer is more lenient toward people that chew tobacco than smoke, you should make sure to specify this in your application.
-Just note that this typically isn't the case, and you'll likely face smoker life insurance premiums.
+The blood test in a medical exam tests for nicotine, which will appear in your system if you've recently used chewing tobacco.
+An insurer won't be able to distinguish between chewing tobacco and smoking cigarettes so, in case the insurer is more lenient toward chewing tobacco than cigarettes, you should make sure to specify in your application.
+However, this typically isn't the case, and you'll likely face smoker life insurance premiums.

 Cigar and pipe smokers will likely receive smoker life insurance rates if they:

-- Smoke over more than once per month (meaning one cigar, not one occasion)
+- Smoke more than one cigar per month

-- Test positive for nicotine during your exam (a cigar will show on a nicotine test if you've smoked recently)
+- Test positive for nicotine (a cigar will show up on a nicotine test if you've smoked recently)

 - Use any other tobacco products

-If you smoke less than one cigar per month and don't use other forms of tobacco, many insurers won't define you as a smoker, and you'll qualify for the best life insurance rates.
-But the more frequently you smoke a cigar, the more likely you are to receive more expensive, smoker ratings—fewer insurers will consider you a nonsmoker.
+If you smoke less than one cigar per month and don't use other forms of tobacco, many insurers won't consider you a smoker, and you'll qualify for the best life insurance rates.
+But the more frequently you smoke cigars, the more likely you are to receive expensive smoker ratings—fewer insurers will consider you a nonsmoker.

 Cigar smokers that smoke up to once per week can qualify for nonsmoker life insurance rates at a few insurers, but you should make sure to compare quotes from these companies against those you'd receive elsewhere.
-And life insurers, such as American General and Nationwide, may still require weekly cigar smokers to be negative on a nicotine test, indicating you don't smoke frequently, before offering Preferred rates.
+Life insurers such as American General and Nationwide may require weekly cigar smokers to be negative on a nicotine test, indicating you don't smoke frequently, before offering Preferred rates.

-If you use nicotine gum or a nicotine patch, this will show up in a life insurance medical exam's blood or urine test, so it's important to disclose your usage in the application.
-Some life insurance companies treat smoking cessation products, like nicotine gum, the same as cigarettes when setting life insurance rates, while others will treat you as a nonsmoker.
+If you use nicotine gum or patches, they will show up in a blood or urine test, so it's important to disclose your usage in the application.
+Some life insurance companies treat smoking cessation products, like nicotine gum, the same as cigarettes when setting rates, while others will treat you as a nonsmoker.
 Make sure to clarify with your insurer if you use these products but no longer smoke, as well as how long it's been since you smoked, as these factors will determine the rating you receive.

-Life insurance companies typically consider vaping as a form of smoking, meaning you'll qualify for a smoker rating with regard to premiums.
-You should still make sure to specify that you vape when submitting a life insurance application, as not all companies treat them the same, and you may qualify for a better rate.
-Otherwise, the insurer will assume you're a smoker and you will only qualify for tobacco ratings.
-When you get a life insurance medical exam, your blood and urine may be tested for nicotine and cotinine, which will appear in your system and indicate that you're a smoker whether you use e-cigarettes or traditional ones.
+Life insurance companies typically consider vaping a form of smoking, meaning you'll qualify for a smoker rating.
+You should still specify that you vape when submitting an application, as not all companies treat them the same, and you may qualify for a better rate.
+Otherwise, the insurer will assume you're a smoker, and you will only qualify for tobacco ratings.
+When you get a life insurance medical exam, your blood and urine may be tested for nicotine and cotinine, which will appear in your system and whether you use e-cigarettes or traditional ones.

-As greater data is collected on vaping, more insurers may give e-cigarette smokers better rates, but currently Prudential is one of the few life insurance companies that considers this a different category.
-But, similar to other forms of tobacco use, how vaping affects your life insurance rates will be partially dependent on how frequently you use e-cigarettes and whether you have any health conditions.
+As greater data is collected on vaping, more insurers may give e-cigarette smokers better rates, but currently Prudential is one of the few companies that considers it a different category.
+How vaping affects your life insurance rates will be partially dependent on how frequently you use e-cigarettes and whether you have any health conditions.

-Life insurance companies check for drug usage, including THC which indicates marijuana use, when you take a medical exam with a blood test.
-They'll typically ask about whether you smoke weed on your application as well.
+Insurance exam blood tests check for drug usage, including THC which indicates marijuana use.
+They'll typically ask whether you smoke weed on your application as well.

 You can get life insurance as a cannabis user, but not from every insurer—some will automatically reject your application due to drug use.
-And depending on the insurer, marijuana users may be classified as smokers, meaning that even if you were offered coverage, you wouldn't qualify for the cheaper nontobacco life insurance rates.
-However, we recommend being entirely honest with your life insurance company about your marijuana use as failing to do so could be considered fraud, and your policy could be canceled or a claim could be denied.
+Marijuana users may be classified as smokers, meaning that even if you were offered coverage, you wouldn't qualify for the cheaper nontobacco life insurance rates, depending on the insurer.
+We recommend being entirely honest about your marijuana use as failing to do so could be considered fraud, and your policy could be canceled or a claim could be denied.

 In addition, some life insurance companies will offer nonsmoker rates to marijuana users, depending on how frequently you smoke weed.
 For example, if you smoke marijuana twice a month, you'd be able to qualify for above-average life insurance ratings from Prudential and Aviva, so long as your blood test came back negative.

 If you use medical marijuana, the situation is essentially the same, except you're likely to face even higher life insurance rates due to the condition you've been prescribed marijuana to manage.
-Medical cannabis is often used to treat quite serious illnesses, such as cancer, and having a severe diagnosis is likely to actually make a larger impact on your ability to get affordable coverage than your marijuana use.
+Medical cannabis is often used to treat quite serious illnesses, such as cancer.
+Having a severe diagnosis is likely to make a larger impact on your ability to get affordable coverage than your marijuana use.

-The best life insurance company for smokers will depend on your method and frequency of tobacco use.
-Among the top-rated insurers, Banner, Northwestern Mutual and Transamerica offer some of the best term life insurance rates for cigarette smokers.
-Though, if you use other forms of tobacco, such as e-cigarettes and cigars, or nicotine products, the cheapest life insurance company may vary based upon your usage.
-Prudential, for instance, may offer nonsmoker rates if you vape, using nicotine gum or the patch, or chew tobacco.
+The best insurer for smokers depends on your method and frequency of tobacco use.
+Among the top-rated insurers, Banner, Northwestern Mutual and Transamerica offer some of the best term life rates for cigarette smokers.
+If you use other forms of tobacco, such as e-cigarettes, cigars or nicotine products, the cheapest life insurance company may vary based upon your usage.
+Prudential, for instance, may offer nonsmoker rates if you vape, use nicotine gum or patches, or chew tobacco.